ohalukkarakaya/Benek-Pet-Sitter-Finder-App/server/README.md

 * A limited number of real sample records to test application functions
 * Manually generated test data for some collections
-* Small-scale fake data generated with scripts where necessary
+* Small scale fake data generated with scripts where necessary
 ---
 # 6. Data Layer